CMS-Enterprise/easi-app/docs/adr/0019-use-1password-for-sharing-secrets.md

 * `+` We can restrict the vault to project engineers according to the principle of least access.
 * `+` The 1Password vault is a central source of truth on secrets.
 * `-` We have to create a vault, which costs money.
-May require CORS approval.
 * `-` Some secrets will have to be updated in 1Password and SSM when they change, such as API keys.